 The Wimbledon cluster Year 3 & 4 Tag Rugby festival not only brought out the sunshine at the end of April, but also drew a large crowd who had come to be entertained by some extremely talented and committed pupils.
 Seventeen teams from ten schools travelled to Dundonald Recreation Ground to take part in an afternoon that showed off some top quality rugby, amazing respect and sporting spirit amongst the teams and most importantly a lot of fun had by all involved.

-The Wimbledon Cluster Year 5/6 Tag Rugby competition kicked off at Wimbledon Chase on Thursday 26th January 2017.
-It was fantastic to see every school represented and 16 teams in total battling it out to represent Wimbledon at the borough finals.
+The Wimbledon Cluster Year 5/6 Tag Rugby competition kicked off at Dundonald Recreation Ground on Thursday 28th February 2019.
+It was fantastic to see every school represented and 17 teams in total battling it out to represent Wimbledon at the borough finals.
 Teams were drawn into four groups with the top two teams progressing into the top eight knockout rounds while the third and fourth placed teams looked to finish as high as possible in their respective knockout rounds.

-On Friday 21 October at Wimbledon Chase Primary School the Best Team Football Wimbledon Cluster competition took place.
-Ten schools from the Wimbledon Cluster arrived in high spirits keen to demonstrate their footballing skills and team-work and thereby earn their school a place in the Best Team Football Borough Finals.
-Fifteen teams took part in four pools, each aiming to secure a top spot in their group to guarantee a coveted place in the Finals.
+n Monday 26 November at Wimbledon Chase Primary School the Best Team Football Wimbledon Cluster competition took place.
+Seventeen teams from ten schools in the Wimbledon Cluster arrived in high spirits keen to demonstrate their footballing skills and team-work to thereby earn their school a place in the Best Team Football Borough Finals.